About

 I'm Jeremy, but online I go by Qewave.
 This website is my personal playground and documentation hub.
 If you're looking for my more corporate side, click the LinkedIn icon in the bottom left on this site.
 Here, I post my CTF writeups, hacking stuff, notes, random tech rants, and other things I find useful or worth sharing.

 You'll notice the retro 80s vibes throughout the site.
-There's something about that neon/purple aesthetic that just works when you're staring at terminal windows at 2 AM.
-When I'm not breaking things, I'm either reading while vibing to Japanese jazz, neo-soul, or corridos, or actually going outside to hike and play tennis.
+There's something about that neon/purple aesthetic that just hits my soul.
+When I'm not doing security stuff, I'm probably reading whatever book I'm reviewing next, vibing to music (Japanese jazz, neo-soul, or corridos, House music and everything in between), hitting the gym or actually going outside to hike and play tennis.
 You know, touching grass and all that.

 Early Days